Bathroom Remodeling Gallery

 This Pleasanton homeowner came to Gayler Design Build with a long list of “must-haves” for her primary bathroom, including a larger shower space, a new soaking tub, increased storage, and a solution for letting in more natural light.

 This old bathroom was poorly laid out and not functional at all.
 The existing vanity was located outside of the bathroom in the sleeping area of the primary bedroom, which was not only inconvenient but also offered zero privacy.
 With the windows located on the opposite side of the bedroom, no natural light was getting into the bathroom at all.

-Gayler's design team got to work redesigning the layout to create a luxurious, private master bathroom retreat.
+Gayler’s design team got to work redesigning the layout to create a luxurious, private primary bathroom retreat.
 Borrowing square footage from nearby closets created just enough space to add the much-needed separate tub and shower.
-New windows were designed and configured into the space to flood the bathroom with plenty of natural light.
+New windows were designed and configured into the space to flood the bathroom with plenty of natural light

 The new soaking tub and beautiful hanging crystal chandelier with hand-applied pewter finish are a highlight of this new bathroom and the client loves to soak every day!